Pontiac Firebird (third generation): 1987

 The Firebird body remained basically unchanged.
 All center, high-mounted stop lamps were relocated to a new position under the glass on the deck lid, and the large Firebird hood emblem disappeared forever.
 All V8s now received factory roller camshafts, and faced with consumer demands for more power, GM officially released the new 5.7L with tuned port fuel injection.
 Available only with an automatic transmission, it produced 215 hp and takes the top performance seat from the 5.0L TPI which was rated at 205HP.
 The 5.0L TPI, however, was available with a 5-speed manual transmission and, in fact, was quicker than the 5.7L TPI coupled with the automatic transmission.
 L69 production was stopped, leaving the LG4 as the only remaining carbureted V8 used in the F-body.
 Trans Am GTA (Gran Turismo Americano) was introduced, available with the LB9 305 TPI engine (which was returned to 205 hp) or the L98 350 TPI.
 Gold 16-inch, flat-mesh, diamond-spoke wheels were standard on GTA, with 16-inch, 20-slot wheels standard on Trans Am.

 Firebird Formula was re-introduced, available with a choice of V8s (LG4, LB9 305 TPI, or L98 350 TPI), 16-inch convex wheels, and the earlier Trans Am "Turbo Bulge" hood.
 The wrap-around wing was now made of fiberglass to reduce weight and became standard on Trans Am and Formula; the regular, flat-surfaced spoiler from earlier Trans Am models was now made standard on Firebird.
 Trans Am and Formula were also offered with an optional 140 mph speedometer.

 WS6 was standard equipment on the Formula and GTA from 1987 to 1992, and optional on the Trans Am.
-WS6 from 1987 thru 1992 included 36 mm front sway bars, 24 mm rear sway bars, quick ratio steering box, gas filled struts and 16-inch Wheels with 245/50R16 Tires.
+WS6 from 1987 until 1992 included 36 mm front sway bars, 24 mm rear sway bars, quick-ratio steering box, gas-filled struts and 16-inch wheels with 245/50R16 tires.
 Later WS6 cars used ZR rated tires.